 All three destinations are among the Island’s most scenic snorkeling spots.

-When you snorkel Maui, you’ll have the chance to swim and explore alongside a wide range of fish species including butterflyfish, triggerfish, and several different kinds of marine fish.
+When you snorkel Maui, you’ll have the chance to swim and explore alongside a wide range of fish species including butterflyfish, triggerfish, and several different kinds of marine life.

-The Molokini Crater itself is home to hundreds of fish species – many of which are native to Maui.
+The Molokini Crater itself is home to hundreds of fish species – many of which are native to Maui, like the Hawaii state fish – Humuhumunukunukuapuaa.

 Some of our Maui snorkeling tours, like the Lana‘i Snorkel & Dolphin Watch, provide guests with unique encounters with lively spinner dolphins, bottlenose dolphins and spotted dolphins.

 The green sea turtle (honu) is one of the oldest turtle species ever researched on the Island.
-This iconic turtle species likes moving in groups and are truly an amazing sight to see up close.
+This iconic turtle species favor lava arches and coral structures and are truly an amazing sight to see up close.

-Keep your eyes peeled for other forms of wildlife that are often hiding in and around nearby reefs including sea cucumbers, urchins, sand dollars, starfish, and many others.
+Keep your eyes peeled for other forms of wildlife that are often hiding in and around nearby reefs including sea cucumbers, urchins, octopus (he’e), sea stars, and many others.
 These amazing creatures can be just as colorful and vibrant as some of the fish you’ll see while snorkeling Maui’s coastline.

 Weather & Climate